sdingcn/closure/README.md

 ## semantics and implementation details

 + Three object types: Void (0), Int (1), Closure (2).
-+ Variables are essentially references, but they are indistinguishable from values because objects are immutable.
++ Variables are essentially references to objects, but they are indistinguishable from values because objects are immutable.
   Variables cannot be re-bound.
 + `letrec` and `( <callee> <expr>* )` evaluate from left to right